rbisdorff/Digraph3/docSphinx/html/_sources/pearls.rst.txt

 			   'runTimes', 'relation', 'marginalRelationsRelations',
 			   'gamma', 'notGamma']

-We may now verify the unopposed status of the outranking situation observed between alternatives *p1* and *p5*.
+We may now, for instance, verify the unopposed status of the outranking situation observed between alternatives *p1* and *p5*.

 .. code-block:: pycon
    :linenos: